google-ar/WebARonTango/README.md

-# Overview

-This project's goal is to provide an initial implementation of a possible Augmented Reality (AR) API for the Web and start a conversation on the subject.

 # Index

 * Disclaimer
+* Overview
+* How to use this repo
-* Using the WebAR prototype and the new WebAR APIs
+* Using the WebAR prototype and the new APIs
-  * Install the APK
+  * How to install and use the prototype
   * Overview of the WebAR APIs
   * Using the WebAR APIs in ThreeJS
   * Examples